 While we’re ordinarily happy to share with you stories of successful rescues and furry friends finding their new forever families, animals are sadly not immune to the dark side of human behavior.

-It was during the afternoon of December 13 that Bruizer’s owner, Stacey Fitzner, left her dog out in the back yard when she went to work.
+One afternoon Bruizer’s owner, Stacey Fitzner, left her dog out in the back yard when she went to work.
 It would be the last day she would see her dog alive, NOLA maintains.
 Bruizer was shot and killed by a neighbor who was annoyed by his constant barking.

 Kelly Folse, 35, is being charged with aggravated cruelty to animals, illegal discharge of a firearm, and drug charges, WLIX reports.
 Authorities also found her in possession a stash of illegal animal narcotics, although they did not find the gun used to kill Bruizer.